 We know there is as much to be learnt outside of the classroom as there is inside of it.
-We offer our girls a range of co-curricular activities to complement their rigorous academic curriculum, and to encourage the exploration of the amazing worlds of visual art, music, theatre, and sport in a safe and caring environment.
+We offer our girls a range of co-curricular activities to complement their rigorous academic curriculum, and to encourage them to explore their personal passions in a safe and caring environment.

 Our girls develop a sense of service – to each other and to the world around us – as they embark on their epic to give to the world; for we all understand that we are blessed to have the gift of our wonderful education.